SteeltoeOSS/steeltoe-site/source/docs/steeltoe-security.html.markdown

 ### 2.1.2 Do OAuth SSO Quick Start

-As mentioned above, this application is intended to be used in conjunction with the quick start application `CloudFoundrySingleSignon`.
+This application works in conjunction with the [`CloudFoundrySingleSignon`](#1-0-oauth2-single-sign-on) quick start application.
 Make sure you have completed that quick start before proceeding.

-### 2.1.3  Publish and Push Sample, observe logs
+### 2.1.3  Publish and Push Sample

 See [Publish Sample](#publish-sample) and the sections that follow for instructions on how to publish and push this sample to either Linux or Windows.

+### 2.1.4 Observe Logs

-Optionally use the `cf logs` command to see log output.
+You can use the `cf logs` command to see log output.

-### 2.1.6 What to expect
+### 2.1.5 Access the Application

-Once the application is up and running, use the quick start application above, `CloudFoundrySingleSignon`, to access it.
+Once the application is running, use the [`CloudFoundrySingleSignon`](#1-0-oauth2-single-sign-on) quick start application to access it.

-### 2.1.7 Understand Sample
+### 2.1.6 Understand the Sample

-The `CloudFoundryJwtAuthentication` sample was created using the .NET Core tooling `webapi` template (i.e. `dotnet new webapi`) and then modified to add the Steeltoe libraries.
+The `CloudFoundryJwtAuthentication` sample was created with the .NET Core tooling `webapi` template (`dotnet new webapi`) and then modified to add the Steeltoe libraries.

 To understand the Steeltoe related changes to generated template code, examine the following files:

-* `CloudFoundryJwtAuthentication.csproj` - Contains `PackageReference` for Steeltoe NuGet `Steeltoe.Extensions.Configuration.CloudFoundryCore` and also one for `Steeltoe.Security.Authentication.CloudFoundryCore`
+* `CloudFoundryJwtAuthentication.csproj`: Contains th `PackageReference` for the Steeltoe NuGet `Steeltoe.Extensions.Configuration.CloudFoundryCore` and also one for `Steeltoe.Security.Authentication.CloudFoundryCore`.
-* `Program.cs` - added `.UseCloudFoundryHosting()` for dynamic port binding and `.AddCloudFoundry()` to read `VCAP_SERVICES` when pushed to Cloud Foundry
+* `Program.cs`: Added `.UseCloudFoundryHosting()` for dynamic port binding and `.AddCloudFoundry()` to read `VCAP_SERVICES` when pushed to Cloud Foundry.
-* `Startup.cs` - Code added to the `ConfigureServices()` method to add a `CloudFoundryJwtAuthentication` to the service container.
-Code was also added to define two authorization policies; one requiring a `testgroup` claim, and the other requiring a `testgroup1` claim.
-Additionally, in the `Configure()` method, `.UseAuthentication()` added the ASP.NET Authentication middleware to the request processing pipeline.
+* `Startup.cs`: Code was added to the `ConfigureServices()` method to add a `CloudFoundryJwtAuthentication` to the service container.
+Code was also added to define two authorization policies: one requiring a `testgroup` claim and the other requiring a `testgroup1` claim.
+Additionally, in the `Configure()` method, `.UseAuthentication()` was added the ASP.NET Authentication middleware in the request processing pipeline.
-* `ValuesController.cs` - One code change was made to the controller; `[Authorize(Policy = "testgroup")]` was added to the `Get()` action.
+* `ValuesController.cs`: `[Authorize(Policy = "testgroup")]` was added to the `Get()` action of the cotroller.

 ## 2.2 Usage

-This package makes use of JSON Web Tokens (JWT) and builds on JWT Security services provided by ASP.NET Core Security.
+This package uses JSON Web Tokens (JWT) and builds on JWT Security services provided by ASP.NET Core Security.
 You should take some time to understand both before proceeding to use this provider.

-Many resources are available for understanding JWT; for example, see [JWT IO](https://jwt.io/) or [JSON Web Token](https://en.wikipedia.org/wiki/JSON_Web_Token).
+Many resources are available for understanding JWT (for example, see [JWT IO](https://jwt.io/) or [JSON Web Token](https://en.wikipedia.org/wiki/JSON_Web_Token)).

 To get a good understanding of ASP.NET Core Security, review the [documentation](https://docs.microsoft.com/en-us/aspnet/core/) provided by Microsoft.

-Additionally, you should have a good understanding of how the .NET [Configuration services](http://docs.asp.net/en/latest/fundamentals/configuration.html) works and a basic understanding of the `ConfigurationBuilder` and how to add providers to the builder.
+Additionally, you should know how the .NET [Configuration services](http://docs.asp.net/en/latest/fundamentals/configuration.html) the `ConfigurationBuilder` work and how to add providers to the builder.

-You should also have a good understanding of how the ASP.NET Core [Startup](https://docs.asp.net/en/latest/fundamentals/startup.html) class is used in configuring the application services and the middleware used by the app.
+You should also know how the ASP.NET Core [Startup](https://docs.asp.net/en/latest/fundamentals/startup.html) class is used in configuring the application services and how the middleware is used by the app.
 Pay particular attention to the usage of the `Configure()` and `ConfigureServices()` methods.

-With regard to Cloud Foundry, you should have a good understanding of Cloud Foundry OAuth2 security services (e.g. [UAA Server](https://github.com/cloudfoundry/uaa) and/or [Pivotal Single Signon](https://docs.pivotal.io/p-identity/)) along with an understanding how they use and issue JWT.
+With regard to Cloud Foundry, you should have a good understanding of Cloud Foundry OAuth2 security services (such as [UAA Server](https://github.com/cloudfoundry/uaa) or [Pivotal Single Signon](https://docs.pivotal.io/p-identity/)) along with an understanding how they use and issue JWT.

 To use the JWT Security provider:

-* Create and bind an instance of a Cloud Foundry OAuth2 service to your application.
+1. Create and bind an instance of a Cloud Foundry OAuth2 service to your application.
-* Configure any additional settings the Security provider will need.
-(Optional)
+1. (Optional) Configure any additional settings the Security provider will need.
-* Add the Cloud Foundry configuration provider to the ConfigurationBuilder.
+1. Add the Cloud Foundry configuration provider to the ConfigurationBuilder.
-* Add and Use the security provider in the application.
+1. Add and Use the security provider in the application.
-* Secure your endpoints
+1. Secure your endpoints

 ### 2.2.1 Add NuGet Reference

-To use the provider, add a reference to the Steeltoe Cloud Foundry Security NuGet package: `Steeltoe.Security.Authentication.CloudFoundryCore` with the NuGet package manager or directly to your project file using the following `PackageReference`:
+To use the provider, add a reference to the Steeltoe Cloud Foundry Security NuGet package, `Steeltoe.Security.Authentication.CloudFoundryCore`, with the NuGet package manager or directly to your project file by using the following `PackageReference`:

 ```xml
 <ItemGroup>